0ssamaak0/CLIPPyX/README.md

 # User Interface
 Having CLIPPyX server running, you can use any UI capable of sending HTTP requests to the server, you can customize any UI to do this, or use one of the provided UIs.

+Currently CLIPPyX Supports:
+- Simple WebUI
+- Raycast (MacOS)
+- Flow Launcher (Windows)
+- PowerToys Run (Windows)

-Check [UI page](https://github.com/0ssamaak0/CLIPPyX/tree/main/UI) to check available options.
+Check [UI page](https://github.com/0ssamaak0/CLIPPyX/tree/main/UI) for more information

+# Common Issues
+Check the [Common Issues](https://github.com/0ssamaak0/CLIPPyX/blob/main/docs/Common%20Issues.md) page for common issues and their solutions.

 # Future Work
-Check [Issues](https://github.com/0ssamaak0/CLIPPyX/issues) for future work and contributions. don't hesitate to open a new issue for any feature request or bug report.
+Check [Issues](https://github.com/0ssamaak0/CLIPPyX/issues) for future work and contributions.
+Don't hesitate to open a new issue for any feature request or bug report.